suwebdev/wats-lab-faq/using-bootstrap-with-vuejs.md

 # Bootstrap 4 and Vue.js

 This document describes two ways to add Bootstrap 4 to a Vue.js project.
 The first way is linking to CDN's in the index.html.
 The second way is to use Vue-Bootstrap which will load into the apps main.js like a component.
 If you use the CDN method, you can use standard bootstrap class names provided by the Bootstrap documentation.

-## Linking to CDN's
+## Method 1: Linking to CDN's

 Linking to CDN's in a Vue.js project is similar to linking to them in any HTML5 document.
 You'll follow the directions on the [Bootstrap home page](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to add them to your **index.html** in the root of the application code.
 There is one css link and three  JavaScript links.
 Bootstrap 4 requires jquery and popper.js.